tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dress/Shirt of Contingencies

+_Recharge 11+:_ This courtly clothing has ribbons that animate to pass you objects that you have previously concealed within its voluminous skirts or sleeves.
+Take a non-attack standard action, move action, or quick action that involves your equipment (reload a heavy crossbow, drink a potion, etc.).
+You can’t use the action to move anywhere, only manipulate equipment.

+**Quirk:** Has killer fashion sense.

+---

 #### Duskchain

 _Recharge 11+:_ When a nearby creature you can see teleports, you can teleport somewhere nearby you can see as a free action.